Open to the Public

-Explore the McCabe Preserve on foot or by canoe.
+Explore the McCabe Nature Preserve on foot or by canoe.
 View All

 Get outside!
 View All

-Spectacular in its own right, the Edward H. McCabe Preserve features a wide range of habitats, plants and animals within a relatively small pocket of the Delmarva Peninsula.
+Spectacular in its own right, the Edward H. McCabe Nature Preserve features a wide range of habitats, plants and animals within a relatively small pocket of the Delmarva Peninsula.
+A native meadow, planted in spring 2016, has attracted pollinators like monarch butterflies and Eastern bluebirds.
 While a roadside parking area provides access to hiking trails located on the preserve, arriving by canoe is the way to go for adventurous visitors.
 From two miles away in the historic town of Milton, explorers can put in their canoes and meander down the Broadkill River before heading ashore.
 Whether arriving by land or by river, visitors have the opportunity to really escape into a natural environment that gives true meaning to the word “preserve.”

 Sussex County, near Milton